azurept/csc/Kubernetes Bootcamp/README.md

 1. **Meet with the customer**

-    Use the presentation "[KB] Customer Facing Deck" to present the bootcamp, its timeline and if you choose to do them, the friday workshops and talks.
+    Use the presentation "[KB] Customer Facing Deck" to present the bootcamp, its timeline and the friday workshops and talks (if you choose to do it).

     In case you opt to have friday sessions, you should, by this point, have the speakers already defined (it can be you, a partner, a GBB, it is totally up to you).
 As a suggestion, in the folder "Session PPT" you will find the presentations used in each week on a previous Bootcamp.

-    **[Rita] Como Tratar dos Goodie Bags?**
+    To take the challenge to another level, you can engage with your local PMMs to have a swag kit to  give to the winners.

 2. **Create the Challenge**